eoinkelly/notes/aws/certified-developer-associate.md

     * each NACL must live in a VPC (they cannot span VPCs)
     * ACLs are stateless!
         * e.g. they can't allow a response in based on some previous request out
-    * each subnet MUST be associated with a ACL
+    * each subnet MUST be associated with one NACL
-        * i fyou don't explicitly associate an ACL the default one will be used
+        * if you don't explicitly associate an NACL the default one will be used

-QUESTION: how do ACL and security group interact
+    * a subnet can only be one NACL at any time
+* default NACL allows all traffic inboutnd and outbound
+* when you create a custom NACL all traffic inbound/outbound is blocked by default

 ## Shared responsibility model